 - Upgrades or replacements.
 List new appliances, paint, wallpaper, attic fan anything you've accomplished that buyers won't have to do after move-in.
 Mention special features and benefits.
 For example: "Easy-care kitchen range with self-cleaning oven, sealed burners, electronic ignition, digital controls ; 1992."

 - Energy-saving features.
 Cite money-saving extra insulation, high-efficiency heating/cooling system, thermal double-pane windows, etc. Average annual utility bills.
 Also mention affordable property taxes.
 Buyers want to know!

 - Floor plan.
 Show room arrangement and dimensions.
 New-home builders and renovators can often provide floor plans, or one can be drawn for your home.
 House illustrated.
-Picture your home in your display and on the flyer.
+Picture your home in your display and on the flier.
 Architect's renderings may be available from the original builder.